armory/documentation/_halyard_release_notes/armory-halyard_v1.7.1.md

 ## Highlights
 This release fixes an issue which prevented `halyard` from reading local `kubeconfig` files.

-*Note: This fix has not yet made its way to OSS `halyard`.

 ## Known Issues
 No known issues